 The ultimate goal of the Arts department isn’t to make artists, but to make art lovers.
 The intention is not to make masters, but rather students who are sophisticated at looking, and appreciating, and accessing meaning in art—all important skills in a complex world.

 And yet, each year students choose to take their artistic interests and talents to great heights, creating true masterpieces—delighting in both the frustrations and rewards of committing to a work of art and bringing it to its full potential.
-Boys routinely win regional and national honors for their paintings and drawings.
-Last year, Erik Zou ’19 was the first current student in recent history to have his work celebrated on campus through a solo exhibit—the annual winter art exhibit housed in the Great Hall—for one month.
+Boys routinely win regional and national honors for their painting, drawing, photography and filmmaking.
+Last year, Miguel Rincon ’21 not only earned Gold Key recognition in the regional Scholastic Arts competition for his original short documentary film, but his film also won a Gold Key Award in the national competition.
+In addition, Miguel was one of only six students in the country selected to win the 2021 Civic Expression Award.
+Award-winning artist Erik Zou ’19 was the first RL student in recent history to have his work celebrated on campus through a solo exhibit during his time as a student.

 Through the Visual Arts our faculty also teach boys about the history of art and the masters who have come before them: They give students a historical sense of the technologies and techniques employed by artists, architects, and engineers over time—and through which those individuals responded to practical or creative problems.